moesteelo/Predicting-Temperature-with-CO2-Data/README.md

-# Do various CO2 factors influence temperatures in the United States?
+# Rising Temperatures: CO2 and COmpany
 Using complex data to help uncover the leading causes in the rise of temperatures by various CO2 pollutants in the United States

 ## Topic